 - This is not a timed writing test.
 Take the time you need to read, write, and revise thoughtfully.
 You should complete the process over the course of about one week, as you will with many of your university-level writing assignments.
 Plan ahead so that you can take your time with both the reading and writing processes.
 Information on the DSP prompt can be found here.

 - Reading: We encourage you to read and re-read the article carefully, making notes as you read.
 As you read, take note of the evidence and central arguments (including those that are not readily-obvious) in the reading.

-- Brainstorming: As you start to brainstorm your ideas for your own argument, think carefully about what the prompt is asking you to do.
+- Brainstorming: As you start to brainstorm your ideas for your own writing, think carefully about what the prompt is asking you to do.
 You may find it helpful to rephrase the prompt in your own words.
 Think about how you want to organize your response, and come up with a working plan before you begin writing.

 - Reflecting: After submitting your completed essay, you will answer ten questions about the experience.
 As you answer them, reflect on these questions especially in terms of the reading and writing task you just completed, as well as in light of your previous writing experiences.
-These questions are available via the same link through which you will submit your essay on the main DSP webpage.
+These questions are available via the same link through which you will submit your essay, on the main DSP webpage.